 When a soccer game ends in a tie, everybody wants to know what happens next.
 It’s only natural to want to know if there will be a winner.
 The reality is that when a game in soccer ends in a tie, there is more than one option for what happens next.
 In this article, I’ll clearly explain the options for what happens and explain when each is used.

-If a soccer game ends in a tie there are 3 options for what happens next.
-Either the game finishes and each team is awarded 1 point, the game continues until a winner is established, or the third option is that a second game is played to determine the winner.
+If a soccer game ends in a tie, either the game finishes and each team is awarded 1 point, the game continues until one team wins, or the third option is that the teams play a second game to determine the winner.

 An Explanation of Each Option